“The Institute for Architecture and Urban Studies, New York (1967-1985)”

 dissemination

-An essay on the Institute's cultural production, "Institutionalizing Postmodernism: Reconceiving the Journal and the Exhibition at the Institute for Architecture and Urban Studies in 1976,", appeared in Mediated Messages: Periodicals, Exhibitions, and the Shaping Postmodern Architecture [eds.
-V. Patteeuw / L.-C. Szacka].
-In addition, I published essays and articles in selected journals and magazines (Candide, Archithese, ARCH+).
+On culture, "Institutionalizing Postmodernism: Reconceiving the Journal and the Exhibition at the Institute for Architecture and Urban Studies in 1976,", In Mediated Messages: Periodicals, Exhibitions, and the Shaping Postmodern Architecture, edited by Véronique Patteeuw and Léa-Catherine Szacka (London: Bloomsbury, 2018), 213-229.